Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you have athletes foot, or toe nail fungus, you can soak your feet in generic Listerine; probably any of them will do; for several minutes 3x's a week; it will clear it right up!

 I use it as a deodorant when I travel.
 Also, it can be used as an antiseptic for a small wound, emphasis on small because it does sting.
-It also helps when applied to feet to combat foot odor.

 If you're using the Original Listerine (amber in color), put some in a spray bottle.
 Spray yourself when going outside, especially on your skin.
 Mosquitos will leave you alone!
 Again this has to be the original Listerine, not the "flavored" ones.